Welcome to diaforum.se

 What is the meaning of diaforum?
 Dia- is a prefix, and it comes from the Greek word dia.
 The meaning of dia is through something.
 The word forum comes from Latin, and the literal meaning is “what is out of doors, is an agora” — a public open space used for assemblies.
 The World Wide Web and the Internet are such public open spaces for assemblies.

-This website's HTTP-server is located in Oslo
+This website's HTTPS-server is located in Oslo

-Karl Johans gate on August 2, 2006.]
+[Oslo and Karl Johans gate on August 2, 2006.]

 © Photo Conny Andersson 2006